Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

-On Saturday, Gleyber Torres (.256 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 1:05 PM ET.
+Gleyber Torres -- with a slugging percentage of .237 in his past 10 games (including no homers) -- will be in action for the New York Yankees against the Boston Red Sox, with Josh Winckowski on the mound, on August 20 at 1:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Red Sox.
+He had a hitless showing in his previous game (0-for-3) against the Red Sox.

 Gleyber Torres Game Info & Props vs. the Red Sox